Browser does not support script.

 A close-up of the front of the Quad building at York St John University

-If you’re an undergraduate student, you’ll need to reapply each year through your online student finance account.
+If you’re an undergraduate student, you’ll need to reapply each year through your online student finance account before the deadline.
 Log in via your relevant funding body (EnglandWales or Northern Ireland) to get started and make sure your funding is in place for next year.

 Gym class at York St John